 - setting reminders for appointments and tasks in an online calendar with an alert function

 - setting recurring appointments with loved ones for visits or calls

 It is important to note that while ADHD may cause some challenges, there are also potential benefits to the condition.
 Learn more about them here.

-Object permanence is a key part of establishing secure attachments in early life.
+Object permanence refers to the understanding that objects continue to exist when they cannot be seen, heard, or touched.
+In babies, this is a key part of establishing secure attachments in early life.